 Oats and whole grains are good sources of fiber, which is essential for heart and digestive health and aids in weight loss.
 However, sometimes whole grains and steel cut oats cause gas.

 Celiac disease may sound like a food allergy, but it's actually an autoimmune disorder.
 People often outgrow food allergies, but celiac disease is an illness that will be with you your entire life, though you can control the symptoms.

-Treatment for Celiac Disease
+Seek Treatment for Celiac Disease

 If you notice that you become bloated and gassy when eating certain grains — wheat, barley and rye — and oats, call your doctor if you're concerned.
 You should be tested for celiac disease before making any dietary changes so that the results of the testing aren't affected.

 If you are diagnosed with celiac disease, you will have to eliminate certain grains, oats and all other sources of gluten from your diet, as explained by The University of Chicago Celiac Disease Center.
 In addition, your doctor may prescribe vitamin supplements to restore the balance of nutrients in your body.

 He may prescribe a short-term round of corticosteroids if your celiac disease isn't responding to the other treatments.
 Once you've eliminated gluten from your diet, your intestines will begin to repair themselves and you will be able to absorb necessary nutrients again.

 You must continue to follow the gluten-free diet indefinitely to avoid feeling bloated or gassy.